eliatra/opensearch-k8s-operator/docs/userguide/main.md

 spec:
   dashboards:
     enable: true  # Set this to true to enable the Dashboards deployment
     version: 2.3.0  # The Dashboards version to deploy.
-This should match the configured opensearch version
+This should match the configured OpenSearch version
     replicas: 1  # The number of replicas to deploy
 ```